Denmarkʼs 2023 Must Doʼs

 From dramatic performances to daring circus acts, the Sibiu International Theatre Festival has something to delight you.

-From bridges that connected communities and soaring spires that inspired worship to medieval castles that defended cities, Europe has been forged by a unique history that in turn shaped the creation of its capital cities.
+Europe has been forged by a unique history that shaped its capital cities.

 Away from the excitement of cities like Paris, Barcelona and Florence is a place a little quieter.
 It’s somewhere you can stretch out your legs and breathe in the freshest air in Europe.
 It’s the European countryside and farms.
 Nearly every country is speckled with picturesque fields, bountiful farmlands and sweet serenity.
 Whether your heart and soul is drawn to farmlands or you want your vacation to go beyond the tourist cities, the European countryside is where you belong.